-After a ropey start to our Cambodian islands adventure – i.e. seasickness followed by dropping my ONLY pair of sunglasses into the ocean, we finally arrived at Koh Rong Samloem.
-Climbing onto the jetty and seeing the island for the first time, the seasickness melted away to be replaced by that the inexplicable joy of knowing your in for a couple days in beachbum-heaven.
+After a ropey start to our Cambodian island adventure – read: seasickness followed by dropping my ONLY pair of sunglasses into the ocean – we finally arrived at Koh Rong Samloem.
+Climbing onto the jetty and seeing the island for the first time, every frustration from the morning melted into an inexplicable joy of knowing your in for a couple days in beachbum-HEAVEN.

-Koh Rong Samloem, you absolute beauty – Crystal-clear, turquoise water – The softest white sand – bungalows dotted along the beach front.
+Koh Rong Samloem, you absolute beauty – crystal-clear, turquoise water – softest white sand – bungalows dotted along the beach front.
 Yes.
 We picked well.

-The best part: being able to walk straight out onto the this beautiful beach.
+The best part of this island retreat was definitely: being able to walk straight onto the this insanely beautiful beach.
 Say goodbye to your shoes and settle in for island life!

 They also have adorable twin swings in the shallows of the sea, creating a picture-perfect backdrop for a shot of this tranquil island.

 The resort only opened its doors to guests at the start of December, and they actually opened their restuaurant on the day we arrived (we were the first to ever eat lunch with them).
 We opted for some Cambodian dishes and were not disappointed.
 However we ate again one evening and I tried the Bolognese (sorry not sorry) which wasn’t bad but it was spicy, so a bit unusual!
 But that goes for everywhere in Asia – take western dishes with a pinch of salt (pun intended).

 Breakfast was also included in our stay, and we were able to enjoy it from the stretch of beach right outside our front door which was bliss.